hdfelix/ypreg/Felix-readme.md

 (https://devcenter.heroku.com/articles/codeship) It explains it pretty well, it's actually pretty simple with that guide.
-You should be able to easily set it up so that any changes to master on GH are built and tested on CI and then, once 'passed', automatically deployed to heroku.
+You should be able to easily set it up so that any changes to master on GH are built and tested on CI and then, once passed, automatically deployed to heroku.